 19) Upper Darby vs. 22) Plymouth-Whitemarsh

-Tag(s): Home Josh Verlin Rich's Page High School Central League Garnet Valley Haverford High Lower Merion Upper Darby Ches-Mont National Coatesville Downingtown East Delaware Valley Chester Pac-10 PAC-10 Liberty Methacton Spring-Ford Suburban One SOL American Cheltenham Plymouth Whitemarsh SOL Continental Central Bucks East North Penn Pennridge SOL National Bensalem Ches-Mont
+Tag(s): Home Josh Verlin Rich's Page High School Central League Garnet Valley Haverford High Lower Merion Upper Darby Ches-Mont National Coatesville Downingtown East Delaware Valley Chester Pac-10 PAC-10 Liberty Methacton Spring-Ford Suburban One SOL Liberty Cheltenham Plymouth Whitemarsh SOL Colonial Central Bucks East North Penn Pennridge SOL Patriot Bensalem Ches-Mont